Pseudonian/6.006-OCW-Lecture-Algorithms/README.md

 # 6.006-OCW-Lecture-Algorithms
 Following 2011f 6.006 MIT OCW course lectures, introduction to algorithms, Python scripts to go along with discussed problems and algorithmic solutions are posted here.

-For each lecture, if a problem is provided with a corresponding solution discussed, a python script which implements the solution will be in Lec{X}.py, with documentation and appropriate doctests (though not necessarily faithful to the example values given by the professors)
+For each lecture, if a problem is provided with a corresponding solution discussed, a python script which implements the solution will be in Lec{X}.py, with documentation and appropriate doctests (though not necessarily faithful to the example values given by the professors).
+Python scripts are assumed to be in 3.9, so functionality may break on prior versions.

 I will generally try to implement all of the algorithms with the following rules:
   - Only consulting google / stackoverflow for general python help, and not with algorithm implementations